-If you are considering hiring unlicensed assistive personnel (UAP) in your facility, have you thought about the type of characteristics you need in such a position, job experience aside?
+If you are considering hiring unlicensed assistive personnel (UAP) in your agency, have you thought about the type of characteristics you need in such a position, job experience aside?

 "Directors must first determine the range of activities that need to be performed by the [UAP] staff.
 Go through an activities analysis to determine how much of this care is needed by the patient.
-Do you know if you can really build an effective day’s work for these employees?" asks John Templin Jr., CHC, FACHE, president of Templin Management Company, a health consulting company in Greenfield Center, NY.
+Do you know if you can really build an effective day’s work for these employees?," questions John Templin Jr., CHC, FACHE, president of Templin Management Company, a home health consulting company in Greenfield Center, NY.

 • Health care background.

-LPNs, former aides, and experienced health care administrative people all make potentially excellent candidates, adds Barry.
+LPNs, former home health aides, and experienced health care administrative people all make potentially excellent candidates, adds Barry.

 • Customer service skills.